-The GFCM recommendations forming the fishery-specific management plan are required to comply with the wider GFCM recommendations concerning P2 aspects (SG60 is met).
-However these are only implicit in the management plan and explicit objectives solely focus on the two target species and such well-defined and measurable objectives do not extend to MSC P2 aspects.
+Both the CFP and the Italian Management plans for demersal fishery in GSA 17-18 has long term objectives.
+However these are only implicit in the Italian management plan and explicit objectives solely focus on the target species and such well-defined and measurable objectives do not extend to MSC P2 aspects.
 SG80 is met for P1 aspects, but not for P2 and SG80 is therefore only partially met.

-3.2.2 - Decision making processes ≥80 No
+3.2.2 - Decision making processes 60 - 79 No